 on which it'll always depend to exist and operate.

 someone else with similar skills and experience will take over

-of OSS as an organization, and we have also committed ourselves,
+we’ve taken advantage of OSS as an organization, and we’ve also

 to the overall cybersecurity community.